Beach season ended with Labor Day weekend. We took a walk down there the following weekend and were greeted by this solitary gull on the rocks.

 Deceased was born in New Jersey and came to New York state when a boy, his home being in Chemung county.
 All his life he followed farming, his highest ambition when young, being to possess a farm of his own.
 Thirty-eight years ago he located on the place where he died, living there a happy and contented life and bringing into cultivation as fine a farm as can be found in this vicinity.
 He was twice married, both his companions in life crossing the river before him.
 Two children mourn the loss of a loved parent, Mrs. C. B. Conklin and Mr. Chas.
 A. Hamilton.
 Mr. Hamilton possessed the entire confidence of his neighbors and friends, and his life was one of honest work, uprightness and integrity.
 The funeral services were held Sunday at the home of his daughter, Rev. Cherryman of Scott’s Corners officiating.

-Charles & Eliza were the parents of four children:
+Charles & Eliza were the parents of five children:

 1. Elmer Alonzo Hamilton, a farmer, born 12 October 1841, died 20 July 1870 in Hinsdale, when struck by lightning.
 He is buried in Lot #11 in Cuba Cemetery.
 The following account of Elmer’s death was written many years later by his little brother, Charles, who was 4 years old at the time: